bjlkeng/bjlkeng.github.io/source/posts/a-variational-autoencoder-on-the-svnh-dataset.rst

-.. title: A Variational Autoencoder on the SVNH dataset
+.. title: A Variational Autoencoder on the SVHN dataset
 .. slug: a-variational-autoencoder-on-the-svnh-dataset
 .. date: 2017-06-27 09:13:03 UTC-04:00
 .. tags: variational calculus, svhn, autoencoders, Kullback-Leibler, generative models, mathjax
 .. category:
 .. link:
-.. description: A writeup on using VAEs for the SVNH dataset.
+.. description: A writeup on using VAEs for the SVHN dataset.
 .. type: text

 .. |br| raw:: html